 That’s the stuff you need to give some love… so you get good at it and it gives back to you what you need – what you deserve.”

-And if writing is something you would like to add to your business model, be sure to check out Geoff Shaw’s Kindling training course.
-It’s excellent for mastering online business as a writer, marketer, and entrepreneur.
+And if writing is something you would like to add to your business model, be sure to check out Jim Edwards’ excellent training on How to Write and Publish Your Own eBook…in as Little as 7 Days.
+Jim’s training is also excellent for mastering online business as a writer, marketer, and entrepreneur.